nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 [RFC004](rfc004-verifiable-transactional-graph.md).
 Please refer to that RFC on how to create the JWS.

 The JWS MUST be signed by the private part of the key pair.
-The public key MUST also be present in the `verificationMethods` and referenced by the `authentication` field.
+The public key MUST also be present in the `verificationMethods` and referenced by the `capabilityInvocation` field.

 ### 3.2 Method operations